 In your content strategy tool, you can keep track of internal links to make sure that your subtopic content page or blog post contains a link back to your pillar page.
 These internal links contribute to this framework for increasing organic traffic.

-- In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Content > Strategy.
+- In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Marketing > Planning and Strategy > Content Strategy.

-- Click the name of the topic cluster you wish to validate links for.
+- Click the name of the topic in the content strategy dashboard.

-- Any link icons in green indicate that HubSpot has found an internal link between your subtopic content and core topic/pillar page.
+- Any link icons in green indicate that HubSpot has found an internal link between your subtopic content and topic/pillar page.

-- Click the subtopic bubble to see the supporting content with the internal link.
+- Click the subtopic bubble to see the subtopic content with the internal link.